Efficient Full-Matrix Adaptive Regularization: Conclusion

 This work investigates full-matrix adaptive regularization: our main contribution is to make this technique viable for large-scale optimization, by a method for efficient multiplication by the inverse square root of a full second-moment matrix over a short window of gradients.
 This leads to a new algorithm, GGT, a truly scalable optimization algorithm with full-matrix adaptive preconditioning.

 Through synthetic experiments, we have shown that GGT accelerates optimization in ill-conditioned loss landscapes; this is supported by accompanying adaptive convergence guarantees.
 Preliminary experiments show accelerated convergence on standard deep learning benchmarks, with very different training dynamics from existing diagonal adaptive methods.
-We accompany our algorithm and experiments with the first theoretical guarantees for adaptive regularization in the non-convex setting, giving examples of provably faster convergence to first-order critical points.
+We accompany our algorithm and experiments with the first theoretical characterization of the benefits of adaptive regularization in a non-convex setting.
 We hope that GGT will be the first of a new class of algorithms for the modern large-scale optimization toolbox, and to foster new discussion towards an ever-elusive understanding of loss landscapes in deep learning.